 This one is tricky to measure, just like healthcare quality.
 But there have been attempts.
 This is one of them:

-It’s not easy to find a chart showing how the US scores and ranking changed over time.
+It’s not easy to find a chart showing how the US scores and ranking have changed over time.

 Another thing to consider is the universities.
 The US is dominating the list of best universities in the world, but there is not an easy way to quantify that dominance and track it over time.
 Perhaps citations in the relevant fields (e.g. STEM) can be considered as a proxy?

 10. Funding of Fundamental Research

 Total R&D funded by the US government (red line).
 It might be better to show it as a percentage of GDP:

 Business-funded R&D is great, but it cannot replace government funding.
 Businesses and venture capital funds are quite risk-averse.
 Despite what VCs might claim, many may be reluctant to invest in technologies with long-term time horizons and unclear payoffs.

 As % of GDP by country: